 Hopefully, this shows it’s pretty easy to set up BAM to do this.
 Suppose you’re already using BAM for tracking your complex processes.
 In that case, this is an easy way you can also use it to have a great support experience for your business users, application owners and IT, support operators.

-If you want to explore how BAM can help you implement interfaces that integrate with SAP or other systems using the Microsoft Integration Services, go to the BAM page for more info and a trial.
+If you want to explore how BAM can help you implement interfaces that integrate with SAP or other systems using the Microsoft Integration Services, go to the Azure Distributed Tracing Tool for more info and a trial.